hdlx/AltAppSwitcher/README.md

 ## Known issues
 - Alt tab popup is behind start menu.
+- On some releases, .exe might be flagged as malicious by Windows Defender.
+This is a false positive (detection relies on machine learning).

 ## Technology
 This is a C project relying on C standard library and Windows API.
 I'm using [Clang (mingw)](https://github.com/mstorsjo/llvm-mingw) and VS Code / VS Codium.